riodelphino/mql-compile.nvim/README.md

 Without heavy MetaEditor GUI.
 (Compiling on command-line).

 > [!Caution]
-> It's a test version.
+> It's still test version.

 Be careful to use at your own risk.
 Backup your files before testing.